-The NSA, backed by the US and trained by Jordan, was designed as a force to combat the Islamic State extremist group.
-It comprises rebel fighters, many hailing from the Free Syrian Army, the main moderate force that is battling al-Assad.
+The NSA, backed by the US and trained by Jordan, was designed as a force to combat the Islamic State extremist group and is comprised of rebel fighters, many hailing from the Free Syrian Army, the main moderate force that is battling al-Assad.

 The Wall Street Journal said the cable calling for a tougher line against al-Assad, five years into the civil war, came "in light of the near collapse of the ceasefire brokered earlier this year."

-Russia and the United States have been pushing for ceasefires and brokering deals on the ground since February, though Russia is accused of breaching the cessation of hostilities a number of times by launching airstrikes against rebel positions.
+Russia and the US have been pushing for ceasefires and brokering deals on the ground since February, though Russia is accused of breaching the cessation of hostilities itself a number of times, by launching airstrikes against rebel positions.

-Meanwhile, a humanitarian aid convoy was able to reach the besieged al-Waer area in Homs province, central Syria, a UN official confirmed, saying the area has 37,500 residents.
+Meanwhile, a humanitarian aid convoy was able to reach the besieged al-Waer area in central Syria, a UN official confirmed, saying the area has 37,500 residents.

 A second convoy is planned in the coming days, pending government approval, according to the official.

-Despite the near total collapse of the ceasefire one advantage of the US-Russia-brokered deals has been increased aid deliveries to vulnerable areas.
+Despite the near total collapse of the ceasefire, which did hold for a period, one advantage of the US-Russia-brokered deals has been increased aid deliveries to vulnerable areas.